IBM/csm-dach-cloud-native-labs/additional/microservices.md

  * Separating configuration from application code
  * Securely storing passwords as secrets
  * Deploying two independent services, loosely coupled through their environment variables, becoming part of the same application
+ * Creating two different routes to access the application and take care of SSL termination without having to change the application

 Now let's clean up.
 Instead of deleting the whole project, let's try something new this time.
 When you create a new application using _oc new app_, all generated resources get a label with key "app" and value the name of the application.
 So let's delete first all resources belonging to the wordpress application:
 ```